wimvanderbauwhede/RefactorF4Acc/TyTraCLTransformations/MemoryReduction/memory-reduction-TyTraCL-REMAINING-ISSUES.md

 # REMAINING ISSUES : Memory Reduction for Scientific Computing on GPUs

+## 2021-05-17

+Trivial tests for map and fold (13, 14, 15) also HANG on Substitute vectors (recursive), which is really silly.

 ## 2021-05-14

 Trying to get TEST 10 to work with `noStencilRewrites = True` has led to additional arguments and declarations to get rid of.